How Is Instant Coffee Made? (Amazing 9 Stage Process)

 The history of instant coffee

-Before 1899, there were several incarnations of a form of instant coffee, but nothing like we would recognize today.
-Starting in 1771 in Britain, this was called a coffee compound and even received a patent from the British government.
+Before Strang’s invention, there were several earlier forms of instant coffee, but nothing resembling what we recognize today.
+The first known instance, called a coffee compound, emerged in Britain in 1771 and even received a patent from the British government.

-Next came an American version created in 1851.
-Used during the American Civil War, “cakes” of instant coffee were rationed to the soldiers and proved to be extremely popular for morale.
+An American version followed in 1851, and the military used it during the American Civil War.
+They rationed “cakes” of instant coffee to soldiers, which became extremely popular for boosting morale.

-Instant coffee gained further traction when British chemist, George Constant Louis Washington, helped to commercialize Satori Kato’s coffee through his work in Guatemala.
+Instant coffee gained further traction when British chemist George Constant Louis Washington helped commercialize Satori Kato’s coffee through his work in Guatemala.
+However, consumers saw George Washington’s coffee as a novelty, and many found the taste unappealing.
+Additionally, the coffee did not dissolve well, which contributed to its unpopularity.

-Production began the following year and became the first version of the product we all know today as Nescafé.
-The new instant coffee was an instant success and again proved to be extremely popular amongst the soldiers of World War II.
+Production began the following year, resulting in the first version of the product we now know as Nescafé.
+This new instant coffee quickly became an instant success, especially among soldiers during World War II.

 Similar Posts